charlierose22/phd-chapter3-4-2024/README.md

-# Chapter (?)
-Drying Study
+# PhD Chapter 3 Data Analysis
-R analysis of the data generated for the drying study chapter for my PhD.
+R analysis of the data generated for Chapter 3 my PhD.
-## Characterisation of antimicrobial compounds and antimicrobial resistance genes over the 4-week minimum drying period for municipal wastewater-treated biosolid by-products.
+## Exploring Profiles of Antimicrobials and Antimicrobial Resistance During the Drying Process of Treated Biosolids.